amrayman999/Service-Quality-Ai-based-System/README.md

     <li>Sentiment Analysis</li>
     <li>Solution Generation</li></ul>
 However, we faced some challenges, difficulty accessing this sensitive information.
 To overcome this hurdle, web scraping is employed on governmental websites to gather relevant data related to citizen complaints.<br>
-And the evaluation metrics were measured based on f1-score metric<br>
+And the evaluation was measured based on f1-score metric<br>
 <ul><li>95.8% for Topic Classifictio and 96% for Sentiment Analysis</li></ul>
 <br>
 The deployment process is applied using frontend and